-If you go to Congaz, which the locals have dubbed the largest village in Europe, you must stay at the Gagauz Sofrasi rural guesthouse.
+If you go to Congaz, which the locals have dubbed the largest village in Europe, you must stay at the Gagauz Sofrasi Guest House.
 Its authentic wooden houses amount to a miniature version of a traditional Gagauzian courtyard.
-The complex, which can accommodate 20, is built entirely of natural materials.
+The complex, which can accommodate 20 people, is built entirely of natural materials.
 All of the architectural trappings repeat, in the smallest detail, what locals of 100 years ago saw in their homes.
 These include stoves with lejanca — extensions where you can lie down — plus small wooden windows, hanging rugs, and traditional wool carpets.

 Spend the night at Gagauz Sofrasi, enjoying the traditional costumes and dances, savoring Turkish meat dishes such as kavurma, and munching on gozleme bread, pizza-like pide and manga pie.

 The La Gura Cuptorului guesthouse is next to the Bread Museum in Valeni and not far from the Prutul de Jos nature reserve and Lake Beleu.

 If you stay, you will want to learn about Moldova’s traditional breads.
 This will include the difference between botcala — spontaneously leavened bread — and yeast-leavened bread.
 You will also learn how to create hoopoe, or mother-in-law bread, and burnacei, pigeon bread.

 Your stay wouldn’t be complete without meeting Lidia Bejenaru, the Grandma of Valeni, who gained international fame as a member of a Moldovan folk ensemble.
 She charmed millions of Eurovision talent contest watchers with her drum-playing in 2005.